.

-Lucas is an archivist, artist, film programmer, and writer who was named a recipient of the Emerging Leadership Initiative—presented to “independent cinemas’ visionaries of tomorrow“—for Art House Convergence 2020.
-He grew up living next to a limestone quarry in the Welsh Mountains of Pennsylvania, and received a B.S. in Film, Video, & Theatre and a minor in English Language & Literature from Stevenson University.
+Lucas is an archivist, artist, film programmer, and writer who grew up living next to a limestone quarry in the Welsh Mountains of Pennsylvania.
+He is a recent graduate of The L. Jeffrey Selznick School of Film Preservation and was the recipient of the Film Noir Foundation’s Nancy Mysel Legacy Grant for 2024.
+Lucas previously earned a B.S. in Film, Video, & Theatre and a minor in English Language & Literature from Stevenson University.
 Upon graduation, he was presented the Dean’s Award for Exceptional Scholarship (now the Provost’s Award), which is given to a graduating student “who has performed academically in a particularly exceptional way...demonstrated unique intellectual ability and initiative, and...contributed to the academic pursuits of [their] peers.”

 E-MAIL: lucaspatrickcullen@gmail.com